jose-donato/docs/content/terminal/features/crypto/defi/defi.md

 │ PancakeSwap  │ CAKE   │ Dexes        │ Binance       │ 0.02         │ 0.90          │ 5.93         │ 2.996 B │
 └──────────────┴────────┴──────────────┴───────────────┴──────────────┴───────────────┴──────────────┴─────────┘
 ```

 ---

-title: Introduction to Cryptocurrency Decentralized Finance (DeFi)
+title: Introduction to Cryptocurrency Decentralized Finance (DeFi) keywords:
-keywords: ['cryptocurrency', 'defi', 'decentralized finance', 'crypto', 'dapps', 'uniswap', 'funding', 'luna', 'terra', 'blockchain']
+['cryptocurrency', 'defi', 'decentralized finance', 'crypto', 'dapps',
-excerpt: "An Introduction to Cryptocurrency DeFi menu, within the Cryptocurrency Menu,
+'uniswap', 'funding', 'luna', 'terra', 'blockchain'] excerpt: "An Introduction
+to Cryptocurrency DeFi menu, within the Cryptocurrency Menu, with a brief
-with a brief overview of the features."
+overview of the features."
-geekdocCollapseSection: true

 ---

-The Cryptocurrency Decentralized Finance (DeFi) menu gives the user the ability to delve deeper into Uniswap statistics (<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/crypto/defi/tokens/" target="_blank">tokens</a>, <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/crypto/defi/stats/" target="_blank">stats</a> and <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/crypto/defi/pairs/" target="_blank">pairs</a>),
+The Cryptocurrency Decentralized Finance (DeFi) menu gives the user the ability
+to delve deeper into Uniswap statistics
+(<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/crypto/defi/tokens/" target="_blank">tokens</a>,
+<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/crypto/defi/stats/" target="_blank">stats</a>
+and
+<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/crypto/defi/pairs/" target="_blank">pairs</a>),
+information about dApps
+(<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/crypto/defi/gdapps/" target="_blank">gdapps</a>
+and
-information about dApps (<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/crypto/defi/gdapps/" target="_blank">gdapps</a> and <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/crypto/defi/stvl/" target="_blank">stvl</a>)
+<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/crypto/defi/stvl/" target="_blank">stvl</a>)
-as well as information about terra blockchain (<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/crypto/defi/sreturn/" target="_blank">sreturn</a>) and luna (<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/crypto/defi/lcsc/" target="_blank">lcsc</a>).
+as well as information about terra blockchain
+(<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/crypto/defi/sreturn/" target="_blank">sreturn</a>)
+and luna
+(<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/crypto/defi/lcsc/" target="_blank">lcsc</a>).

 ## How to use

-The Cryptocurrency Decentralized Finance (DeFi) menu is called upon by typing `defi`, while inside the `crypto` menu, which opens the following menu:
+The Cryptocurrency Decentralized Finance (DeFi) menu is called upon by typing
+`defi`, while inside the `crypto` menu, which opens the following menu:

 ![Cryptocurrency Decentralized Finance (DeFi) menu](https://user-images.githubusercontent.com/46355364/178734540-716f2232-20a4-4f31-b8a8-10c0badfd5dd.png)

 Alternatively, you can also type `/crypto/defi`.
-Within the Cryptocurrency Decentralized Finance (DeFi) menu you can
+Within the Cryptocurrency
+Decentralized Finance (DeFi) menu you can find features that delve deeper in the
-find features that delve deeper in the world of decentralized finance.
+world of decentralized finance.

 ## Examples

-Delving deeper in Uniswap, we can start bij looking at the tokens trade-able with `tokens`:
+Delving deeper in Uniswap, we can start bij looking at the tokens trade-able
+with `tokens`:

 ```txt
 2022 Jul 19, 11:04 (🦋) /crypto/defi/ $ tokens